FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiSubsystems.md

 The RomiGyro subsystem reads values from its gyro in order to perform [Pose Estimation](../../Concepts/OptimalEstimation/poseEstimation.md).
 The raw data that comes from gyros is very complex and difficult to intepret.
 The RomiGyro subsystem translates the data into simple angles and rates-of-turn that are much easier to understand.

 ## Subsystems Lab
-There are two tasks for this lab:
+There are three tasks for this lab:

 - Update the RomiGyro to make use of an Interface.
 - Create a method to get the current heading of the robot.
+- Add comments to divide the *Drivetrain* class into subsections.

 ### Add Interface to RomiGyro
 For this update we will use the *Gyro* [interface](https://www.w3schools.com/java/java_interface.asp) supplied by WPILib.
 An interface is an [abstract class](https://www.w3schools.com/java/java_abstract.asp) used to group related methods that specify the behavior of a class.
 You can think of an interface as a blueprint of a class.
 Like a class, an *interface* can have methods and variables, but the methods declared in an interface are by default abstract which means that it only has the name of the method and not the code to implement it.
 The code gets implemented by the class that `implements` it.